The benefits of learning with Learn@home Music Studio

 For younger students, there is an opportunity to consider auditioning for a variety of national bands and orchestras such as the National Youth Brass Band of Great Britian and the National Youth Orchestra; as well as other local bands, orchestras and ensemble groups for all ages.

-Our secure parent and student portal makes sure you can track you/your child's progress and practice log, book or cancel lessons and clubs online, contact the tutor and much more.
+Our secure parent and student portal makes sure you can track you/your child's progress with the practice log, book or cancel lessons and clubs online, contact the tutor and much more.

 The benefits of working towards a goal and developing skills in a progressive way is vital to becoming a well-rounded musician.
 Therefore, all students will be expected to work towards an examination but they may decide not to sit the examination before moving onto the next.